• Skip to primary navigation

 • Mini chocolate chips

-• Peppermints – you can buy crushed peppermint chips, candy canes, or starlight candies
+• Peppermints – you can buy crushed peppermint chips, peppermint candy canes, or starlight candies

 • Powdered Sugar